oracle/python-oracledb/doc/src/api_manual/cursor.rst

     .. note::

+        In line with the Python DB API, it is not recommended to call :meth:`Cursor.setinputsizes()` prior to calling
+        :meth:`~Cursor.callfunc()`.
+Use :meth:`Cursor.var()` instead.
+In
-        If you intend to call :meth:`Cursor.setinputsizes()` on the cursor prior to making this call, then note that the first item in the parameter list refers to the return value of the function.
+        existing code that calls :meth:`~Cursor.setinputsizes()`, the first item in the :meth:`~Cursor.setinputsizes()` parameter list refers to the return value of the PL/SQL function.

 .. method:: Cursor.callproc(name, parameters=[], keyword_parameters={})

-    Calls a procedure with the given name.
+    Calls a PL/SQL procedure with the given name.

     The sequence of parameters must contain one entry for each parameter that the procedure expects.
 The result of the call is a modified copy of the input sequence.
 Input parameters are left untouched; output and input/output parameters are replaced with possibly new values.
 Keyword parameters will be included after the positional parameters and are not returned as part of the output sequence.

+    Use :meth:`Cursor.var()` to define any OUT or IN OUT parameters if necessary.

+    No query result set is returned by :meth:`~Cursor.callproc()`.
+Instead, use :ref:`REF CURSOR <refcur>` parameters or :ref:`Implicit Results
+    <implicitresults>`.

     See :ref:`plsqlproc` for an example.

-    For consistency and compliance with the PEP 8 naming style, the parameter `keywordParameters` was renamed to `keyword_parameters`.
-The old name will continue to work as a keyword parameter for a period of time.
+    For consistency and compliance with the PEP 8 naming style, the parameter ``keywordParameters`` was renamed to ``keyword_parameters``.
+The old name will continue to work for a period of time.

     .. note::